pupil-labs/hmd-eyes/docs/Developer.md

 ### ScreencastDemo

-A small demo featuring streaming VR scene content to Pupil Capture via the `ScreenCast` component as part of the `ScreenCast Camera` prefab.
+> Requires Pupil Capture v1.15 or later (on windows v1.15.71+).

-The demo also shows a preview of the streamed content on a plane in the background (please don't get visually trapped in the feedback...).
+A small demo which features streaming of the VR view to Pupil Capture via the `ScreenCast` component.

-> Work-in-progress feature: While streaming is implemented in hmd-eyes v1.0, Pupil Capture ~v1.15 (not released yet) is needed to process the stream.
+The component is part of the `ScreenCast Camera` prefab.

 ### SceneManagementDemo